Asthma: 10 Things You Need To Do To Keep It In Check

 While some brands have a dose counter on the side, others don’t, and it can be a challenge to work out when the canister is empty or close to empty.

-Although people with asthma are not more likely to get the flu, the flu can be more serious in people with asthma, even if their asthma is mild or well controlled with medication.
+People with asthma are at higher risk of catching the flu, and also more likely to have severe problems once they get the flu, even if their asthma is mild or well controlled with medication.

 The best way to protect against the flu and pneumonia is with vaccination.
 Because influenza viruses are constantly changing, flu vaccination must be done yearly and is recommended for everybody with asthma over the age of 6 months.
-Pneumococcal vaccine does not need to be given each year.
+The pneumococcal vaccine does not need to be given each year.

 Finished: Asthma - 10 Things You Need To Do To Keep It In Check

 - Exercise-Induced Bronchoconstriction (Asthma).
-Reviewed Oct 2015.
 Asthma and Allergy Foundation of America. http://www.aafa.org/page/exercise-induced-asthma.aspx